mingster/riben.life/web/doc/RSVP/FUNCTIONAL-REQUIREMENTS-RSVP.md

 ### 5.3 Prepaid Rules

 **BR-RSVP-008:** If `prepaidRequired` is true, customers must be signed in (authentication required) to create a reservation.
+Anonymous users must sign in or register before creating a reservation.

-**BR-RSVP-009:** If `prepaidRequired` is true, reservation is not confirmed until payment is received.
+**BR-RSVP-009:** If `prepaidRequired` is true, when a customer creates a pending RSVP, a store order is automatically created with `minPrepaidAmount` from `RsvpSettings`.
+Reservation is not confirmed until payment is received.

-**BR-RSVP-010:** Prepaid amount (which can be specified as a dollar amount or CustomerCredit amount) must be paid before reservation time.
+**BR-RSVP-010:** Minimum prepaid amount (`minPrepaidAmount`, which can be specified as a dollar amount or CustomerCredit amount) must be paid before reservation time.

 **BR-RSVP-010a:** Customers can pay prepaid amount using existing credit from `CustomerCredit` table.